MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-powerbi-reports-factbox.md

 ## Reports with Multiple Pages
 With Power BI, you can create a single report with multiple pages.
 The visuals that you want to see in the [!INCLUDE[d365fin](includes/d365fin_md.md)] list pages must be on the first page of the report in Power BI.

+> [!NOTE]
-**Note:**  The Power BI Fact Box can show only the first page of your report; if you want to see other pages, you must expand the report and use tabs at the bottom of the report to navigate to other pages.
+>  The Power BI Fact Box can show only the first page of your report; if you want to see other pages, you must expand the report and use tabs at the bottom of the report to navigate to other pages.

 ## Saving Your Report